4d/docs/website/translated_docs/es/Concepts/quick-tour.md

 ## Commands

 4D commands are built-in methods to perform an action.
 All 4D commands, such as `CREATE RECORD`, or `ALERT`, are described in the _4D Language Reference_ manual, grouped by theme.
 Commands are often used with parameters, which are passed in brackets () and separated by semicolons (;).
-Example:
+Ejemplo:

 ```4d
 COPY DOCUMENT("folder1\\name1";"folder2\\" ; "new")
 ```

 Some commands are attached to collections or objects, in which case they are named methods and are used using the dot notation.
-For example:
+Por ejemplo:

 ```4d
 $c:=New collection(1;2;3;4;5)